Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 - Establish a points-based system for green cards to protect U.S. workers and taxpayers

-Senator Tom Cotton, R-Ark., quickly offered praise.
+Sen. Tom Cotton, R-Ark., quickly offered praise.

 "The principles the president has put out show he understands what's broken in our immigration system and what's holding down wages for American workers," Cotton said in a statement.
 "I'm especially glad to see him call for ending chain migration and moving to a skills-based immigration system.
 These kinds of reforms are long overdue."

-Cotton introduced a bill to create a skills-based immigration system earlier this year, and while President Trump voiced support for it at a White House event, the bill has just one co-sponsor.
+Cotton introduced a bill to create a skills-based immigration system earlier this year, and while Trump voiced support for it at a White House event, the bill has just one co-sponsor.